Slashed zero: Usage

-The slashed zero is used in a number of fields in order to avoid confusion with the letter 'O'.
+The slashed zero is used in a number of fields in order to avoid confusion with the letter "O".
 It is used by computer programmers, in recording amateur radio call signs and in military radio, as logs of such contacts tend to contain both letters and numerals.

 The slashed zero was used on teleprinter circuits for weather applications.
 In this usage it was sometimes called communications zero.

 The slashed zero can be used in stoichiometry to avoid confusion with the symbol for oxygen (capital O).

-The slashed zero is also used in charting and documenting in the medical and healthcare fields to avoid confusion with the letter 'O'.
-It also denotes an absence of something (similar to the usage of an 'empty set' character), such as a sign or a symptom.
+The slashed zero is also used in charting and documenting in the medical and healthcare fields to avoid confusion with the letter "O".
+It also denotes an absence of something (similar to the usage of an "empty set" character), such as a sign or a symptom.

-Slashed zeroes can also be used on cheques in order to prevent fraud, for example: Changing a 0 to an 8.

 Slashed zeros are used on New Zealand number plates.

 History

 The slashed zero predates computers, and is known to have been used in the twelfth and thirteenth centuries.

 In the days of the typewriter, there was no key for the slashed zero.
 Typists could generate it by first typing either an uppercase "O" or a zero and then backspace, followed by typing the slash key.
 The result would look very much like a slashed zero.

 It is used in many Baudot teleprinter applications, specifically the keytop and typepallet that combines "P" and slashed zero.
 Additionally, the slashed zero is used in many ASCII graphic sets descended from the default typewheel on the Teletype Model 33.

-The use of the slashed zero by many computer systems of the 1970s and 1980s inspired the 1980s space rock band Underground Zerø to use a heavy metal umlaut Scandinavian vowel ø in the band's name and as the band logo on all their album covers (see link below).
+The use of the slashed zero by many computer systems of the 1970s and 1980s inspired the 1980s space rock band Underground Zerø to use a heavy metal umlaut Scandinavian vowel ø in the band's name and as the band logo on all their album covers.

 Along with the Westminster, MICR, and OCR-A fonts, the slashed zero became one of the things associated with hacker culture in the 1980s.
 Some cartoons depicted computer users talking in binary code with 1s and 0s using a slashed zero for the 0.

 Slashed zeroes have been used in the Flash-based artwork of Young-Hae Chang Heavy Industries, notably in their 2003 work, Operation Nukorea.
-The reason for their use is unknown, but has been conjectured to be related to themes of 'negation, erasure, and absence'.
+The reason for their use is unknown, but has been conjectured to be related to themes of "negation, erasure, and absence".

 Similar symbols

 The slashed zero has the disadvantage that it can be confused with several other symbols.

-See the disambiguation page for the symbol Ø for a comprehensive listing: Ø (disambiguation).
+See the disambiguation page for the symbol Ø for a comprehensive listing.